 The FCC agrees that Internet access is a utility, and in February of 2015 adopted a rule “Protecting and Promoting the Open Internet” .
 From the public’s perspective, this Net Neutrality rule addresses three major points.

 - Blocking – an Internet t provider may not block lawful content, applications, services, or non-harmful devices.

 - Throttling – this is the intentional slowing down of Internet traffic.
-Providers may not discriminate against internet traffic based on who’s, where it’s headed, what the content is, or whether it competes with the provider’s business.
+Providers may not discriminate against internet traffic based on who’s it is, where it’s headed, what the content is, or whether it competes with the provider’s business.

 - Paid Prioritization – the internet provider is prohibited from charging fees for preferential treatment such as access to Internet fast lanes.

 The Net Neutrality Rule also allows the FCC to enact applicable portions of Title II of the Communications Act of 1934 as amended by the Telecom Act of 1996.

 In opposition of the FCC ruling, many major broadband companies and are contesting it in the courts.
 The first test was decided on June 13th when a federal appeals court in a 2-1 vote, affirmed the FCC’s latest net neutrality rules delivering a major defeat to several major cable and telephone companies. among those companies is AT&T, who is planning to continue to appeal, and fully expecting the US Supreme Court to have the final say.

 Regarding the Internet, OTELCO has never engaged, nor will it ever, in blocking, throttling, or paid prioritization.
 OTELCO is committed to open and equitable Internet access.